 Our goal within this priority area is that everyone in North Carolina has access to healthy food.

-- Support a network of organizations to identify and achieve policy and systems change at local and state levels that will result in increased equitable access to healthy food.
+- Supporting a network of organizations to identify and achieve policy and systems change at local and state levels that will result in increased access to healthy food.

-- Support the development and spread of models to increase access to healthy food and transform the local food system in under-resourced communities, prioritizing Black, American Indian, Latino, and other people of color-led efforts.
+- Supporting the development and spread of models to increase access to healthy food and transform the local food system in communities most impacted by food insecurity.

-- Increase access to no cost and healthy school meals.
+- Increasing access to no cost and healthy school meals.